 Scroll down to read news stories we have collected about Community Choice Energy in the Los Angeles area.
-To find out more about what is happening there, please visit Apple Valley Choice Energy, Lancaster Choice Energy, Los Angeles Community Choice Energy, and South Bay Clean Power.
+To find out more about what is happening there, please visit Apple Valley Choice Energy, Lancaster Choice Energy, Clean Power Alliance, and South Bay Clean Power.
 We invite your contributions.

 It is our aim to present information and points of view that are important to clean energy and Community Choice stakeholders throughout California.
-The Clean Power Exchange and Center for Climate Protection are not responsible for the factual accuracy in reposted articles and viewpoints expressed are not necessarily those of the Clean Power Exchange or Center for Climate Protection.
+The Clean Power Exchange and The Climate Center are not responsible for the factual accuracy in reposted articles and viewpoints expressed are not necessarily those of the Clean Power Exchange or The Climate Center.

 It’s odd to be writing about an active feed-in tariff (FiT) in 2019.
 The policy which accelerated Germany into a 7 GW+ market annually and kick-started the global solar market had its heyday nearly a decade ago, with feed-in tariffs being introduced across Europe and Asia.
 This led to spectacular market growth but also dramatic […]

 It’s been nearly a decade since California ordered coastal power plants to stop using seawater for cooling, a process that kills fish and other marine life.
 But now state officials may extend the life of several facilities that still suck billions of gallons from the ocean each day.
 Staff at the California Public Utilities Commission recommended this […]

 The board of the Clean Power Alliance, the new community choice aggregator now serving about a million former Southern California Edison customers in Los Angeles and Ventura Counties, on Sept.
 5 approved resolutions lowering rates for most of its residential and commercial customers.
 The adjustments came only three months after CPA approved significant rate increases for […]